-I learnt also Ancient Hebrew, Portuguese and Uzbek, but I must admit that I just now a few words or phrases in those.
-My aim is to become a polyglot and a hyperglot, so I’m going to continue learning more languages.
+I learnt also Ancient Hebrew, French and Portuguese, but I must admit that I just now a few words or phrases in those.
+My aim is to become a polyglot and a hyperpolyglot, so I’m going to continue learning more languages.

 - 01/2015 – English, German, Polish Teacher: self-employed